 How to Get Rid of Geese

 Unlike most other pests, getting rid of a gang of geese can be a simple matter of scaring them away.
-Trapping or killing a goose may be illegal or require a special permit, depending upon where you live, so be sure to check up on local and state regulations before attempting either of those methods.
+Trapping or killing a goose may be illegal or require a special permit.
+Be sure to check up on local and state regulations before attempting either of those methods.
 Meanwhile, let’s look at some of the ways to scare geese away.

 Getting Rid of a Single Goose